Fort Rouge, Winnipeg: Recreation and living

 Public schools in Fort Rouge are administered by the Winnipeg School Division.

 The only major health care facility in Fort Rouge is the Riverview Health Centre, located in the Riverview neighbourhood.
 St. Mary's Cemetery, a Catholic burial ground dating to the 19th century, is located on Osborne Street.

 Sports

 The Fort Rouge district shares the Fort Garry/Fort Rouge Twins hockey team with the district of Fort Garry.
 The team plays out of the Century Arena in Fort Garry and are members of the Manitoba Major Junior Hockey League.

-The area is the home of the Fort Rouge Curling Club.
+The area is the home of the Fort Rouge Curling Club and Wildwood Golf Course.

 Crime rates

 The table below shows the crime rates of various crimes in each of the Fort Rouge neighbourhoods.
 The crime data spans 5 years from the year 2017 to the year 2021.
 The rates are crimes per 100,000 residents per year.